yonkahlon/Zenject/README.md

 ## <a id="zenject-order-of-operations"></a>Zenject Order Of Operations

-A Zenject driven application is executed by the following steps:
+What follows below is a more detailed view of what happens when running a scene that uses Zenject.
+This can be useful to know to fully understand exactly how Zenject works.

 * Unity Awake() phase begins
     * SceneContext.Awake() method is called.
 This should always be the first thing executed in your scene.
 It should work this way by default (see <a href="#bad-execution-order">here</a> if you are noticing otherwise).
-    * If this is the first scene to be loaded during this play session, SceneContext will create the ProjectContext prefab.
-If ProjectContext has already been created by a previous scene, we skip this step and directly initialize the SceneContext
+    * Project Context is initialized.
+Note that this only happens once per play session.
+If a previous scene already initialized the ProjectContext, then this step is skipped
+        * All injectable MonoBehaviour's on the ProjectContext prefab are passed to the container via <a href="#dicontainer-methods-queueforinject">DiContainer.QueueForInject</a>
         * ProjectContext iterates through all the Installers that have been added to its prefab via the Unity Inspector, updates them to point to its DiContainer, then calls InstallBindings() on each.
-Each Installer calls some number of Bind<> methods on the DiContainer.
+Each Installer calls some number of Bind methods on the DiContainer.
-    * ProjectContext then injects all MonoBehaviours attached to its game object as well as its children
+        * All instances that were added via <a href="#dicontainer-methods-queueforinject">DiContainer.QueueForInject</a> are injected
         * ProjectContext then constructs all the non-lazy root objects, which includes any classes that derive from ITickable / IInitializable or IDisposable, as well as those classes that are added with a `NonLazy()` binding.
+    * Scene Context is initialized.
+        * All injectable MonoBehaviour's in the entire scene are passed to the SceneContext container via <a href="#dicontainer-methods-queueforinject">DiContainer.QueueForInject</a>
         * SceneContext iterates through all the Installers that have been added to it via the Unity Inspector, updates them to point to its DiContainer, then calls InstallBindings() on each.
 Each Installer calls some number of Bind<> methods on the DiContainer.
-    * SceneContext then injects all objects in the scene (except those objects that are parented to the ProjectContext)
+        * All instances that were added via <a href="#dicontainer-methods-queueforinject">DiContainer.QueueForInject</a> are injected
         * SceneContext then constructs all the non-lazy root objects, which includes any classes that derive from ITickable / IInitializable or IDisposable, as well as those classes that are added with a `NonLazy()` binding.
     * If any required dependencies cannot be resolved, a ZenjectResolveException is thrown
     * All other MonoBehaviour's in the scene have their Awake() method called
 * Unity Start() phase begins